 Once you have a ticket, you can head out to your train.
 In Italian, the tracks are called binari (track numbers are listed under bin on the departure board).
 In smaller stations where the trains go through the station you'll have to go underground using the sottopassagio, or underpassage, to get to a track that isn't binario uno or track number one.
 In larger stations like Milano Centrale, where the trains pull into the station rather than passing through, you'll see the trains head-on, with signs on each track indicating the next expected train and its departure time.

-Once you find your train, just board it.
-You will probably have to show your ticket to a conductor once during your journey so keep it where you can get to it.
-Usually there are racks above the seats for luggage.
-Sometimes there are dedicated shelves near the ends of each coach for your larger baggage.
+If you don't have an assigned seat, just board one of the train cars for your class of travel.
+Usually, there are racks above the seats for luggage, or dedicated shelves near the ends of each coach for your larger baggage.
 On some trains, large pieces of luggage can fit between two rows of back-to-back seats.
 Note that you will not find porters in the station or waiting by the track to help you with your luggage, you will need to get your luggage onto the train yourself.

 It's customary to greet fellow passengers when you sit down.
 A simple buongiorno will do nicely.
 If you want to know if a seat is vacant, simply say Occupato? or E libero?

 At Your Destination

 Train stations are bustling places, especially in large cities.
 Be careful about your baggage and wallet.
 Don't let anyone offer to help you with your luggage once you are off the train or offer you transportation.
 If you're looking for a taxi, head outside the station to the taxi stand or bus stops.
 In cities with subway systems (metro), there is usually a metro station inside the train station.